buildbeaver/buildbeaver.github.io/docs/getting-started-first-build/yaml-build.md

 Let's test that BuildBeaver is working by running a simple YAML based build, before moving on to Go.

-Create a ``buildbeaver.yml`` file in the root of your Git repo using your favourite editor with the following content:
+Create a ``buildbeaver.yml`` file in the root directory of your repo (e.g. the build1 directory above) using your favourite editor, and paste in the following content:

 ```yaml
 jobs: